-''' ext_if = "fxp0" int_if = "dc0" lan_net = "192.168.0.0/24" table containing all IP addresses assigned to the firewall table <firewall> const { self } don't filter on the loopback interface set skip on lo0 scrub incoming packets scrub in all setup a default deny policy block all activate spoofing protection for the internal interface. antispoof quick for $int_if inet only allow ssh connections from the local network if it's from the trusted computer, 192.168.0.15. use "block return" so that a TCP RST is sent to close blocked connections right away. use "quick" so that this rule is not overridden by the "pass" rules below. block return in quick on $int_if proto tcp from !
-192.168.0.15 \ to $int_if port ssh flags S/SA pass all traffic to and from the local network pass in on $int_if from $lan_net to any pass out on $int_if from any to $lan_net pass tcp, udp, and icmp out on the external (Internet) interface. keep state on udp and icmp and modulate state on tcp. pass out on $ext_if proto tcp all modulate state flags S/SA pass out on $ext_if proto { udp, icmp } all keep state allow ssh connections in on the external interface as long as they're NOT destined for the firewall (i.e., they're destined for a machine on the local network). log the initial packet so that we can later tell who is trying to connect. use the tcp syn proxy to proxy the connection. pass in log on $ext_if proto tcp from any to ! <firewall> \ port ssh flags S/SA synproxy state '''
+''' ext_if = "fxp0" int_if = "dc0" lan_net = "192.168.0.0/24" table containing all IP addresses assigned to the firewall table <firewall> const { self } don't filter on the loopback interface set skip on lo0 scrub incoming packets scrub in all setup a default deny policy block all activate spoofing protection for all interfaces block in quick from urpf-failed only allow ssh connections from the local network if it's from the trusted computer, 192.168.0.15. use "block return" so that a TCP RST is sent to close blocked connections right away. use "quick" so that this rule is not overridden by the "pass" rules below. block return in quick on $int_if proto tcp from !
+192.168.0.15 \ to $int_if port ssh pass all traffic to and from the local network. these rules will create state entries due to the default "keep state" option which will automatically be applied. pass in on $int_if from $lan_net to any pass out on $int_if from any to $lan_net pass tcp, udp, and icmp out on the external (Internet) interface. tcp connections will be modulated, udp/icmp will be tracked statefully. pass out on $ext_if proto { tcp udp icmp } all modulate state allow ssh connections in on the external interface as long as they're NOT destined for the firewall (i.e., they're destined for a machine on the local network). log the initial packet so that we can later tell who is trying to connect. use the tcp syn proxy to proxy the connection. the default flags "S/SA" will automatically be applied to the rule by pass in log on $ext_if proto tcp from any to ! <firewall> \ port ssh synproxy state '''